01 of 08

 Women's Folk Dress from Poland

-The hat of this folk costume is lined with braids and decorated with embroidery.
+The hat of folk costumes is lined with braids and decorated with embroidery.
 The back of the vest is also embroidered, which is the tradition in folk costumes from the Krakow region of Poland.

 04 of 08